Video Shows Missile Apparently Shooting Down Ukrainian Airlines Flight 752 Over Iran, ‘New York Times’ Reports

 CNN correspondent Barbara Starr reported via her Twitter account that “it was two Russian made Sa-15” missiles that shot down the Ukrainian plane, according to information conveyed by a U.S. official.
 U.S. intelligence detected that an Iranian anti-aircraft unit “painted” the plane — a term that usually refers to zeroing in on a target using lasers.

-The video obtained by The Times and posted on Twitter by Bellingcat may be seen below.
+The video obtained by The New York Times and posted on Twitter by Bellingcat may be seen below.

 We are analyzing this new video supposedly showing a mid-air explosion.
 By our initial estimation, the video shows an apartment block in western Parand (35.489414, 50.906917), facing northeast.
 This perspective is directed approximately towards the known trajectory of #PS752. pic.twitter.com/nDvjRIkFU4